fredlavic/Customizable-DataFrame-Plotter-in-Python/README.md

 ![Example 3](example_graphs/example3.png)

 This example will utilize the same DataFrame as in the **Plotting a two variables line, area, or bar graph** example.
-Additionally, it will incorporate another DataFrame with slightly modified values to simulate a different scenario:.
+Additionally, it will incorporate another DataFrame with slightly modified values to simulate a different scenario.

 To plot these DataFrames, `functions.graph_mulitple_scenarios_2_variables` can be used: